-05 - About the Open Energy Ontology#
+05 - The Open Energy Ontology (OEO)#

-Part 1 - How to become an OEO developer#
+How to become an OEO developer#

 For whom is this training and what can you learn?#

-- want to understand the OEO design choices,
+- understand the OEO design choices,

-- want to participate in ontology development and
+- participate in ontology development and

 After reading the sections of this module, you will know